Reviewed Date: 06/24/2022

 A municipality does not have to create a record that does not exist, but redacting confidential information from a record or electronic database does not constitute creating a new record.
 A municipality may not avoid its disclosure obligations by contractually delegating its responsibility to a private entity.
-T.C.A. § 10-7-503.
+T.C.A. § 10-7-503(a)(6).

 Fees for Geographic Information System Data

 When a request is made for copies of public records that have commercial value, the records require the reproduction of all or a portion of a computer generated map or other similar GIS information and the records were developed with public funds, a municipality may assess the requestor the cost of reproduction of the data and ten percent of the total development costs of the system.
 An additional ten to twenty percent may be assessed, if approved by the governing body and by the state Information Systems Council.
 After the total development cost is recovered, fees must be reduced to recover only maintenance costs of the system.